A one-stop smart home shop for seniors

 With something like the video intercom, she could have answered even though she couldn't get up.

-Watson said HoneyCo can customize the system to the needs of the client.
+Watson said HoneyCo is able to customize the system according to the needs of the client.
 The basic package starts at about $150 a month and maxes out at about $350.

-Back in HoneyCo's office, which is decorated with vintage movie posters, Watson demos some of the other features the company offers.
-There's a remote stove shutoff and locks, and HoneyCo figured out a way to help a different client keep up with her many medications.
+Back in HoneyCo's office, which is decorated with vintage movie posters, Watson demos some of the other features they offer.
+There's a remote stove shut off, locks, and they figured out a way to help a different client keep up with her many medications.
 Whenever it's time to take one, a lamp's light bulb changes color and only goes back to normal when a sensor inside the box containing the medication registers that it's been opened.
-The company can even keep tabs on how often the toilet is flushed, as that can be an indicator of how much fluid is being consumed.
+They can even keep tabs on how often the toilet is flushed, as that can be an indicator of how much fluid is being consumed.

 "We turn the home into something that cares for them while they're inside of it," Watson said.